aysunrhn/snakemake-tutorial/snakemake_101.md

 A workflow manager is a tool to develop computational workflows that are reproducible by aiding in setting up, performing and monitoring defined sequences of commands.
 It is a structured approach to keep track of the commands used to analyze data, including parameters.

 Bioinformatics field relies heavily on pipelines to analyze genomic data; usually you perform a sequence of analyses on several files.
 Hence, there are many workflow managers niche to the field.
-But workflow management is a general need in many other applications as well.
+But workflow management is a general need in many other applications involving data to support reproducible analysis.

-### Useful definitions
-- **Implicit framework:** the user defines rules or recipes for performing operations on files separately.
-It forces the users to think more carefully about filenames rather than about the process.
-- **Explicit framework:** the user defines the rule rule topology, the order is fixed and tasks simply refer to each other rather than being a target naming scheme.
-- Implicit wildcard rule: define available file transformations based on file suffixes[^leipzig2017].
-- Configuration framework: pipeline framework that uses a configuration-based, rather than convention-based, approach to describe tasks.
-Requires a fixed XML file to describe individual job run instances and their dependencies.
-- Class-based framework: class-based implementations closely bound to an existing code library, rather than executables.

 ### Some examples of workflow managers
 - Good old scripts